Jack Thompson (1932 - 2020) - Obituary

 Mr. Thompson was a loving husband and father who enjoyed cars, car shows, working outside, and spending time with family and friends.

-Mr. Thompson is survived by his wife, Loretta "Pete" Eklund Thompson of Perryville, MD; daughter, Marian Thompson Simons of Port Deposit, MD; son, Jack Edward Thompson of Aberdeen, MD; grandchildren, Victoria Simons of Port Deposit, MD, and Cassandra Alexis Thompson of Middle River, MD; sisters, Beverly Tabler of Vincennes, IN, Janice Russo of Ohio, Carol Hunter and husband, Roy, of Vincennes, IN; sister-in-law, Barbara "Bobbi" Thompson of Vincennes, IN; and many nieces and nephews.
+Mr. Thompson is survived by his wife, Loretta "Pete" Eklund Thompson of Perryville, MD; daughter, Marian Thompson Simons of Port Deposit, MD; son, Jack Edward Thompson and wife, Robyn, of Aberdeen, MD; grandchildren, Vic Simons of Port Deposit, MD, and Cassandra Alexis Thompson of Middle River, MD; sisters, Beverly Tabler of Vincennes, IN, Janice Russo of Ohio, Carol Hunter and husband, Roy, of Vincennes, IN; sister-in-law, Barbara "Bobbi" Thompson of Vincennes, IN; daughter-in-law, Robyn Thompson; and many nieces and nephews.

 In addition to his parents, Mr. Thompson was preceded in death by his sister, Neva "Frankie" Hagemeir; brothers, Charles Thompson and Eugene Thompson.